Frequently Asked Questions

 During our inspection, we look for signs of damage such as soft wood, cracking, separation, or water intrusion.
 If the material is structurally unsound or won’t hold paint, we recommend replacing it.

-We handle a range of repairs including siding replacement, trim repairs, fascia and soffit fixes, and window or door frame restoration—anything needed to ensure your exterior is paint-ready and protected.
+At Phinney Rige Painting, we handle a range of repairs including siding replacement, trim repairs, fascia and soffit fixes, and window or door frame restoration—anything needed to ensure your exterior is paint-ready and protected.

-We’re committed to protecting your home and your family.
+Here at Phinney Ridge Painting, we are committed to protecting your home and your family.
 With our certified team, proven safety practices, and dedication to respectful, clean workspaces, you can feel confident your project is in expert hands.

-We collect and dispose of all hazardous materials according to EPA guidelines to ensure your home and the environment stay safe.
+Phinney Ridge Painting collects and dispose of all hazardous materials according to EPA guidelines to ensure your home and the environment stay safe.

 There is a small additional cost for lead-safe work, which reflects the extra labor, materials, and safety measures involved.
 We’ll provide transparent pricing upfront.